NukolLodda/NukolLodda/README.md

 Age: Minor (in High School) <br>
 Prns: He/him <br>
-Orientation: Between Bi and Ace?(I'm no even so sure myself) <br>
+Orientation: Possibly Bi?(I'm no even so sure myself) <br>

 ---
 **Projects I Have**

-I am the head developer of the Minecraft mod <a href=https://github.com/NukolLodda/Tekora>Tekora</a> and I'm also currently working on another Minecraft mod, <a href=https://github.com/NukolLodda/Modussy>Modussy</a> as a solo project.
+I am the head developer of the Minecraft mod series, <a href=https://github.com/NukolLodda/Tekora>Tekora</a> and I'm also currently working on another Minecraft mod, <a href=https://github.com/NukolLodda/Modussy>Modussy</a> as a solo project.

 I have a couple of resources I've hand crafted myself that allows me to basically generate files since the mods